Christie Brinkley: Personal life

 In November 1975, Brinkley married French artist Jean-François Allaux.
 They divorced in 1981.
 In 1982, Brinkley had a romantic relationship with Olivier Chandon de Brailles, heir to the Moët-Chandon Champagne fortune.
 The two met at Studio 54 in New York City at a party promoting a calendar in which Brinkley appeared.
 Chandon died a year later in a crash at a private pre-season practice session car race.

 Her second marriage was in 1985 to musician Billy Joel.
 The two had met in 1983 on the Island of St Barts, in the Caribbean, and were married on March 23, 1985, on a yacht on the Hudson River; it was also Joel's second marriage.
 Guests included singer Paul Simon and members of the band Stray Cats.
-The marriage ended in August 1994; they had one child, Alexa Ray Joel, born December 29, 1985.
+The marriage ended in August 1994.
+They had one child, Alexa Ray Joel, born December 29, 1985.
 Brinkley and Billy Joel remain close friends.

 In 1994, Brinkley was introduced to real estate developer Richard Taubman by a mutual friend.
 He proposed in May 1994 while she and Billy Joel were still married.
 She married Taubman on December 22, 1994, in Telluride, Colorado, near the area where they were both in a helicopter crash on April 1, 1994.
 Brinkley was 40 and Taubman was 46.
 She announced at their wedding that they were expecting a baby boy.
 The marriage ended in 1995 with one son, Jack Paris Brinkley, born June 2, 1995.
 As a result of the helicopter crash, she suffered years of hip pain, culminating in a full hip replacement in 2021.

 Brinkley's fourth marriage was in 1996, to architect Peter Halsey Cook.
 Cook and Brinkley met in 1979 when he was modeling.
 They were later reintroduced by a mutual friend and announced their engagement in August 1996.
 They married on September 21, 1996.
 They had one child, daughter Sailor Lee Brinkley Cook, born July 2, 1998, with the help of IVF as Brinkley was 44.
 Brinkley's representative announced in July 2006 that Brinkley and Peter Cook planned to separate.
 The couple reached a settlement in July 2008; accounts differ as to whether divorce was final on September 12, 2008, or October 3, 2008.

-In September 2015, it was widely reported that John Mellencamp was in a new relationship with Brinkley.
-In August 2016, the couple announced their separation after almost a year of dating.
+In September 2015, Brinkley was in a relationship with John Mellencamp.
+In August 2016, the couple announced their separation.